 Plant Sciences Initiative

 Dramatic advances in plant-based agriculture are absolutely essential if we are to sustainably feed the more than 9 billion people projected to inhabit our planet by 2050.
 We will need higher-yielding plants that are more nutritious, use water and nutrients more efficiently, and can tolerate more variation in the environment.
-Cutting edge advances in plant biology, genomics and epigenetics will permit plant scientists to develop new and novel ways to deliver needed plant traits.
+Cutting edge advances in plant biology, ms and epigenetics will permit plant scientists to develop new and novel ways to deliver needed plant traits.

 Here at Purdue University, we know feeding a growing world population is going to require Smarter Agriculture™.
 That’s why we’ve created the Purdue Plant Sciences Research and Education Pipeline initiative.
 Our mission is to propel the Purdue plant sciences program to a global leadership position by delivering the innovation, technology, and human capacity necessary to help farming operations of all sizes produce food, fuel, and fiber more efficiently.
 The initiative consists of the components outlined below.